Find Trade Colleges

 Dearborn, MI

-A rank of #5 on this year’s list means Henry Ford College is a great value for allied health & medical assisting services students working on their associate degree.
-Located in the medium-sized city of Dearborn, Henry Ford College is a public college with a fairly large student population.
+Out of the 22 schools in Michigan that were part of this year’s ranking, Henry Ford College landed the # 5 spot on the list.
+Located in the medium-sized city of Dearborn, Henry Ford College is a public college with a large student population.

 The average tuition and fees for an in-state undergraduate at Henry Ford College are $5,308 a year.
 Medical Assisting majors at Henry Ford College take out an average of $18,239 in student loans while working on their Associate Degree.

-Read full report on Allied Health & Medical Assisting Services at Henry Ford College
+Full Allied Health & Medical Assisting Services at Henry Ford College Report

-West Shore Community College ranked #6 on this year’s Best Value Allied Health Services Associate Degree Schools in Michigan list.
-West Shore Community College is a small public school located in the rural area of Scottville.
+With a ranking of #6, West Shore Community College did quite well on this year’s best value schools for allied health & medical assisting services students working on their associate degree.
+West Shore Community College is a fairly small public school located in the rural area of Scottville.

 #7